 Apple and Epic Games meet in court on Monday.
-Here’s everything you need to know
+Here’s everything you need to know.

 Gamers who downloaded “Fortnite” on iOS or Android before Apple and Google removed the app from their stores haven’t been able to receive updates to the game since last August.
 They can still play with each other, but have not been able to play with users on other platforms such as PlayStation or Xbox.

-Epic says that Apple’s removal of “Fortnite” keeps millions of people from being able to play, and that other console platforms aren’t the same as Apple’s devices (you can’t take your PlayStation onto the bus, for example).
+Epic says Apple’s removal of “Fortnite” keeps millions of people from being able to play, and other console platforms aren’t the same as Apple’s devices (you can’t take your PlayStation onto the bus, for example).
 Apple has brought up how Nintendo’s Switch is light and portable, like a smartphone.
-Epic has also alleged that Apple makes it intentionally difficult to switch to a different mobile device, so iPhone players can’t easily swap to, say, an Android phone.
+Epic has also alleged Apple makes it intentionally difficult to switch to a different mobile device, so iPhone players can’t easily swap to, say, an Android phone.

 Depending on how the judge rules on this trial, “Fortnite” could either make its return to iOS and Android or continue to remain off the platforms.